Leverage Definition

 It's thence better to use less leverage so that to minimize risks involved.
 The greater the leverage option used the greater the risks.
 This is one of leverage guide-lines not to trade with more than 5:1 leverage option.

-In trading leverage guide-lines: It's recommended to stay below 10:1 which is also still high, most professional equity managers use 2:1 in their account.
+In leverage guide-lines: It is recommended to stay below 10:1 which is also still high, most professional experienced equity managers use 2:1 in their account.

-To Learn & Know More about Leverage and Margin - Read the Topics Below:
+To Learn and Know More about Leverage and Margin - Learn the Topics Listed Below:

 Get More Topics:

-- How to Add Force Index Indicator on Trading Chart in MT4 Platform
+- How to Place Force Index Indicator on Trading Chart in MetaTrader 4 Software Platform

-- How to Use Acceleration/Deceleration Technical Indicator Course
+- How to Use Acceleration/Deceleration Indicator Guide Lesson

 - One of the Best Broker for Scalping FX

-- Example of Used Gold Margin & Free Gold Margin on MT4 Platform
+- Example of Used Gold Margin & Free Gold Margin on MetaTrader 4 Software Platform

 - Forex Stop Loss Order Setting Factors to Consider When Setting Stop Orders